Mexican Figure Skating Championships

-The Mexican Figure Skating Championships are held annually to crown the national champions of Mexico.
-Skaters compete in men's singles, women's singles, pair skating, and ice dance at the senior, junior, and novice levels, although not every discipline is held every year due to a lack of participants.
+The Mexican Figure Skating Championships (Campeonato Mexicano de Patinaje Artístico sobre Hielo) are an annual figure skating competition organized by the Mexican Federation of Figure Skating and Winter Sports (Federación Mexicana de Patinaje Sobre Hielo y Deportes de Invierno) to crown the national champions of Mexico.
+Medals are awarded in men's singles, women's singles, and ice dance at the senior and junior levels, although each discipline may not necessarily be held every year due to a lack of participants.
+The first national championships were held in 1986 in Guadalajara.